 Recruiting App by CloudGofer

-Recruiting App enables a well defined recruiting process to manage and track progress of Jobs, Job applications and candidates.
-It is natively built to seamlessly integrate with with worlds #1 CRM.
+Recruiting App enables a well defined recruiting process to manage and track progress of job openings, applicants, candidates and also send automated emails and extend and connect with your CRM.

 Features and Configuration

 The App consists of custom objects (Jobs, Applicants, Candidates and Interviews), Process Flow to convert Applicant to Candidate, Trigger to link candidate to applicant(s), Reports (Applicant pipeline, Candidate pipeline) and a dashboard showing recruiting pipeline

 Reports and Dashboard